RPI-DATA/jupyter-book/_build/notebooks/PCA.md

 ## High-Dimensional Data
 ---

 Our small example above was very easy, since we could get insight into the data by simply plotting it.
 This approach, however, will not work once you have more than three dimensions.
-Let's use the famous Iris Dataset, which is used to recognize the iris plant and has the following four dimensions:
+Now, let's use the famous Iris Dataset, which is used to recognize the iris plant and has the following four dimensions:
  * Sepal Length
  * Sepal Width
  * Pedal Length